 - The timer will be visible on the screen during the whole test.
 No more wondering how much time is left!
 The timer can also be hidden until the last five minutes if a student would prefer.

 - Students can use the built-in Desmos calculator on all math questions.
-With some practice, many of the questions can be solved using this calculator.
+Desmos is a game changer!!
 Students can still bring their own calculator as well.

 - A built-in formula reference sheet is available.

 - Students have an array of tools on-screen to help focus: Flag and review individual questions, annotate on screen, highlight text, cross-out wrong answers, zoom to make text bigger, change how much of the screen is devoted to the text or question.